Introduction

 A well-structured financial projection that aligns with your business strategy can significantly boost buyer confidence and demonstrate the sustainability of your growth model.
 Moreover, these projections can shape the negotiation process, helping you defend your valuation and potentially catalyzing higher offers.
 However, remember that these forecasts should be data-driven, realistic, and continually updated as your business evolves and market conditions change.

 It’s important to note that the sale process for a SaaS company is not a static event, but a dynamic period which can last several months.
 Throughout this time, the business will continue to operate, acquire new customers, and generate revenues.
-This means that your key metrics will not stay the same, they will continue to change and evolve.
-Therefore, it’s crucial to keep these metrics updated during the sale process.
+This means that your key metrics will not stay the same but will continue to change and evolve.
+It’s therefore crucial to keep these metrics updated during the sale process.

 Regular updates will provide potential buyers with an accurate, real-time understanding of the business’s performance.
 This not only enhances transparency but also shows your commitment to maintain the business’s health, even during the transition period, thereby increasing buyer confidence.